Looking for amazing locations for glamping in Southern California? Come on in, we have you covered.

 In Idyllwild, the Hicksville Pines Chalet & Motel also provides unique accommodation options ranging from 3 bedroom apartments to unique rooms like the Christmas Tree room and the Nerds place with bunk beds for the kids!
 Just like at the Joshua Tree location, there is an abundance of cool things to do such as the tipi with a firepit, a rec room for game time and of course a hot tub for those cold nights.

-While these accommodation options may not include all of the luxury some of the other options here may provide, it will undoubtably lead to a very fun weekend away with lots of stories to share.
+While these accommodation options may not include all of the luxury some of the other options here may provide, it will undoubtedly lead to a very fun weekend away with lots of stories to share.
 Another great option for glamping near Los Angeles and San Diego.

 Not quite what you might be thinking, no tents necessary here.
 AutoCamp is a unique type of lodging experience.
 Instead of car camping with a tent, your home will be a modern, luxuriously outfitted Airstream minutes from downtown Santa Barbara.
-The Santa Barbara location is not as nature inspired as some of the other glamping recommendations, however it is inspired by camping on a great American road trip.
+The Santa Barbara location is not as nature focused as some of the other glamping recommendations, however it is inspired by camping on a great American road trip.

 First established in 1922, this camping location was where old world travelers stopped for an overnight while traveling up and down the Pacific Coast Highway.
 This is a perfect stop for your own modern day family road trip along the PCH.
 Each Airstream sleeps up to 4 comfortably with prices starting at $200 a night.
 If you happen to be in Northern California, check out their awesome location on the Russian River.